Licensed Site Professional Examination

 NOTICE: Regarding Requests for Approval of Continuing Education Courses

 The Board of Registration of Waste Site Cleanup Professionals requires that a provider of a potentially qualifying course submit a complete request at least two months prior to the proposed date.
-For more information, please contact the Board’s Continuing Education Coordinator, Lori Williamson, at (617) 292-5629.
+For more information, please contact the Board’s Continuing Education Coordinator, Richard Friend, at (617) 617-292-5629.

 Important Notice Regarding License Renewal Forms and Payments